Using Cursor for Code Reviews

 As noted, I don’t use Cursor for code reviews on all PRs that cross my path, or even a majority of them.
 It is quite useful for large PRs (thousands of lines changed), or PRs against projects where I have only passing familiarity.
 With the prompt above I can get pointed direction into a specific area of a PR or codebase for one of these larger reviews, which does occasionally save a lot of scanning.

-As with any AI tool, I would never let this do my work for me, or blindly accept changes from it.
+Of course, as with any AI tool, I would never let this do my work for me, or blindly accept changes from it.
 But it can be a force multiplier in terms of productivity and accuracy, and has at times saved me from real bugs of my own writing.

 You Can Take the Em Dash From My Cold, Dead Hands